luca-s/mpi-master-slave/README.rst

        13    1.086    0.084    1.086    0.084 {built-in method _pickle.load}

-Regardless of the actual codes that was run we can understand that most of the execution time of the slave was spent in {built-in method numpy.core._multiarray_umath.correlate}, which is a numpy function already optimized (probably written in C) and so I wouldn't improve the performance of my application if I wrote it in C, since the actual computation is already spent in an optimized (compiled) function.
+Regardless of the actual codes that was run we can understand that most of the execution time (118.273 out of 168.205 seconds) of the slave was spent in {built-in method numpy.core._multiarray_umath.correlate}, which is a numpy function already optimized (probably written in C) and so I wouldn't improve the performance of my application if I wrote it in C, since the actual computation time is spent in an already optimized (compiled) function.

-The second interesting point is that some time is actually wasted in {method 'recv' of 'mpi4py.MPI.Comm' objects}.
-This has to do with what discussed previously.
-The slaves waste time waiting for the master to give them new work to do.
-Please note that the method 'recv' of 'mpi4py.MPI.Comm' uses busy waiting instead of sleeping (at least in the implementation of openmpi I am using), so that time spent waiting for the master results in actual cpu usage instead of sleep time.
+The second interesting point is that some time is actually wasted in {method 'recv' of 'mpi4py.MPI.Comm' objects} (19.546 out of 168.205 seconds).
+This has to do with what discussed previously: the slaves waste time waiting for the master to give them new work to do.
+Please note that the method 'recv' of 'mpi4py.MPI.Comm' uses busy waiting instead of sleeping (at least in the implementation of openmpi I am using), this means the time spent waiting for the master results in cpu usage instead of sleep time.
 Anyway, the problem is that I chose the master sleep time too large (that was 0.3 seconds).
 I then decreased the sleep time to 0.03 seconds, made sure again that the master was actually sleeping most of the time after the change, and then I profiled the slave code again.
 This time the time spent in {method 'recv' of 'mpi4py.MPI.Comm' objects} was less than 2 seconds.

 More examples covering common scenarios